We are very pleased to announce the successfully funded projects who applied to the Mayflower 400 Cultural Fund.

 10 excellent projects ranging from very large to small were selected from the shortlist and have been asked to secure their remaining partnership funding or be well on the way to achieving this by November 2018.
 The panel agreed that all of these projects explore the themes of Mayflower 400 in innovative ways, and represent a broad number of artforms as well as arts organisations and individuals.

 “Arts Council representatives were pleased to be part of the decision-making panel for the Mayflower400 Cultural Fund.
 The quality of the applications and ideas presented were very strong which meant we had to make some tough decisions about how to invest the limited resource.
 The expertise involved in supporting these decisions was sought from the wider arts and culture sector and were a valuable resource.
 We are very pleased with the outcome which supports a diverse range of artists, disciplines and innovative ideas for Mayflower 400.”

 – Nema Hart, Relationship Manager Creative Media, Arts Council England South West

-We are also working closely with many of the shortlisted projects who were not successful in their Mayflower 400 Cultural Fund applications to explore other avenues of funding and new potential partnerships.
+Plymouth Culture is also working closely with many of the shortlisted projects who were not successful in their Mayflower 400 Cultural Fund applications to explore other avenues of funding and new potential partnerships.
 We have also offered feedback and advice sessions to all 108 initial applicants to the fund, many of whom have taken up this offer.
-Recently, on 5th June, we held an event with Arts Council England on their new Arts Council National Lottery Project Grants fund which included a presentation and one to one surgeries.
+On the 5th June 2018, we held an event with Arts Council England on their new Arts Council National Lottery Project Grants fund which included a presentation and one to one surgeries.